keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 (`data.size` will usually differ from `chunk_size` on the last fetch.)

-After defining the `fetcher` and `fetch_notifier` lambda, we could call the class method shown above as follows:
+After defining the `fetcher` and `fetch_notifier` lambdas, we could call the class method shown above as follows:

 ```ruby
 buffered_enumerable = BufferedEnumerable.create_with_callables( \